-It is also clear that many businesses are grappling with what their post-pandemic operations look like.
-With the great work-from-home experiment coming to an end, many employers are finding that a return to “business as usual” may not be in the cards for them or their employees.
-Nonetheless, for those employers that are contemplating bringing employees back into the office on a regular basis – whether that is fully back to the 9-5 grind or a hybrid approach of both office work and working from home – one of the significant concerns that should be considered and addressed is the safety of their employees (and the confidence those employees have in the safety measures being taken) with respect to COVID-19.
+For those employers that are contemplating bringing employees back into the office on a regular basis – whether that is back to full-time office work or a hybrid approach of both office work and remote work – one of the significant concerns that should be considered and addressed is the safety of their employees (and the confidence those employees have in the safety measures being taken) with respect to COVID-19.

 Emergency Use Approval is not the same as FDA approval

-First, none of the COVID-19 vaccines are FDA approved.
-The COVID-19 vaccines operate under an Emergency Use Approval (EUA), which the FDA defines as: “Under an EUA, FDA may allow the use of unapproved medical products, or unapproved uses of approved medical products in an emergency to diagnose, treat, or prevent serious or life-threatening diseases or conditions when certain statutory criteria have been met, including that there are no adequate, approved, and available alternatives.”
+First, not all of the COVID-19 vaccines are FDA approved.
+All but one of the COVID-19 vaccines operate under an Emergency Use Approval (EUA), which the FDA defines as: “Under an EUA, FDA may allow the use of unapproved medical products, or unapproved uses of approved medical products in an emergency to diagnose, treat, or prevent serious or life-threatening diseases or conditions when certain statutory criteria have been met, including that there are no adequate, approved, and available alternatives.”

 The vaccinations can cause health complications